pymc-devs/pytensor/doc/tutorial/printing_drawing.rst

 .. _tutorial_printing_drawing:

 ================================
-Printing/Drawing Pytensor graphs
+Printing/Drawing PyTensor graphs
 ================================

-Pytensor provides the functions :func:`pytensor.printing.pprint` and :func:`pytensor.printing.debugprint` to print a graph to the terminal before or after compilation. :func:`pprint` is more compact and math-like, :func:`debugprint` is more verbose.
-Pytensor also provides :func:`pydotprint` that creates an image of the function.
+PyTensor provides the functions :func:`pytensor.printing.pprint` and :func:`pytensor.printing.debugprint` to print a graph to the terminal before or after compilation. :func:`pprint` is more compact and math-like, :func:`debugprint` is more verbose.
+PyTensor also provides :func:`pydotprint` that creates an image of the function.
 You can read about them in :ref:`libdoc_printing`.

 .. note::

-    When printing Pytensor functions, they can sometimes be hard to read.
-To help with this, you can disable some Pytensor rewrites by using the Pytensor flag:
+    When printing PyTensor functions, they can sometimes be hard to read.
+To help with this, you can disable some PyTensor rewrites by using the PyTensor flag:
     ``optimizer_excluding=fusion:inplace``.
 Do not use this during
     real job execution, as this will make the graph slower and use more memory.